- Future Students

 Years three and four move on to advanced courses that immerse you in issues such as ethics; equality; rights and freedoms; youth and the law; and criminology.

-Earn the academic and practical experience needed for work related to law, immigration, social justice, policing, security, parole or probation.
-Develop strategies for working in a public service role with high-risk individuals in public, private, community and institutional settings.
+Transfer into our Justice program to earn the academic and practical experience needed for work related to law, immigration, social justice, policing, security, parole or probation.
+Develop strategies for working in a public service role with groups and individuals in private, institutional and community settings.

 You will decide which diploma to pursue, focusing in on one of these two areas: